e-chong/Remote-Sensing/README.md

 # Remote-Sensing
 Notebooks for MUSA-650 Machine Learning in Remote Sensing

-## EuroSAT Land Use and Land Cover Classification using Deep Learning
+## EuroSAT Land Cover Classification
 Using deep learning to identify land use and land cover classifications for Sentinel-2 EuroSAT images.
+Written in Python using Keras.